bnt1006/ScrapeLogs/README.md

 Scrapes EVTX log files

 ## Description:
-Scrapes EVTX log files found using wevutil for amount of time in X minutes.
+Scrapes EVTX log files found using wevutil for amount of time in X minutes for a particular term.
 Output as text data.
 Default 60 minutes.
 Default output in $env:TEMP\ScrapedLogs.txt

 ## Use Cases: